DarkShadow-hash/Smart-Object-Detector/README.md

 # Smart Object Detector

-## Two projects, one mission: From generic detection to personalized AI vision
+## From generic detection to personalized AI vision

-### Project Overview and Contribution
+### Project overview and contribution

 This project implements a highly specialized Computer Vision solution using Transfer Learning on the YOLOv8 Nano architecture.
 The goal was to efficiently adapt a generic model (pre-trained on 80 classes) to detect a narrow set of custom, everyday objects (Water Bottle, Headphones, Pencil Case).